danielkims/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Both .forEach and .map executes the same code on every elemnt in an array but .forEach does not change the array and returns undefined, while .map returns a new array with the updated elements.

 2. What is the difference between a function and a method?

+Functions are objects, while a method are functions within a function.

 3. What is closure?

+A closure allows a defined function to be used previously.

 4. Describe the four rules of the 'this' keyword.

+--Window/Global Object Binding- the value of the object is shown in the window.
+--Implicit Binding- Object is shown on the left of the dot --New Binding- Object is created and returned by the constructor function --Explicit Binding- is explicitly defined using new context .call() and .apply()

 5. Why do we need super() in an extended class?

+super() allows the parent's constructor to know where to pull the child's attributes.

 ## Project Set up